inject1337dotdll/csfv/README.md

     colorama

 Usage
-Running the Script
+Running Comprehensive SFV

-To run the script, execute it using Python:
+To run Comprehensive SFV, execute it using Python:

 python3 csfv.py

 Menu Options

-When you run the script, you'll be presented with a menu:
+When you run Comprehensive SFV, you'll be presented with a menu:

     Generate .csfv file: Create a .csfv file for a specified file or directory.
     Verify .csfv file: Verify files against an existing .csfv file.